 During the Great Depression in 1936, 12 Los Angeles City employees pooled their resources of $60 and formed the Los Angeles City Employees Federal Credit Union.
 They wanted to give fellow City employees a safe, low-cost, convenient source to borrow and save money in the midst of a challenging economy.

 After getting approval from the federal government to begin operations, the group of employees increased to 18 and formed a Board of Directors, a credit committee, a supervisory committee and a membership committee to govern the credit union.
 They ran the business with one part-time employee from a room inside Los Angeles City Hall at 200 North Spring Street.
 In 1987, the name changed to Los Angeles Federal Credit Union (LAFCU) to reflect a growing field of membership, which started to include immediate family members of City employees and individuals who lived in the same household as a current member.

-The initial deposit of $65 from 13 members has grown to over $960 million in assets from 66,000 members, more than 160 credit union employees and 7 branches in several cities in the Greater Los Angeles Area.
+The initial deposit of $60 from 12 members has grown to over $1 billion in assets from 69,000 members, more than 160 credit union employees and 7 branches in several cities in the Greater Los Angeles Area.

 Today, anyone living in most counties of Southern California is eligible to open an account at LAFCU.